FurkanGozukara/Stable-Diffusion/Tutorials/Generate-Studio-Quality-Realistic-Photos-By-Kohya-LoRA-Stable-Diffusion-Training-Full-Tutorial.md

 * As of July 26 there is a bug in fast api

-* Activate venv of kohya and run below command to work
+* Activate venv of kohya and run below command to work after installation

 * Watch this tutorial if you don't know how to activate venv : https://youtu.be/B5U7LJOvH6g